 In 2004 a $4m modern, spacious nursery opened at the northern boundary of the Gardens.
 It replaced the ageing and inefficient nursery which was centrally located in the Gardens.
+The old nursery site has since been replaced by the Red Centre Garden, which was opened to the public on 31 October 2013.

 The design of the new nursery used the natural slope of the site for two levels - a lower services level built into the slope and an upper concrete platform to house the nursery itself.